KrailOrg/krail/README.md

 ---

-Krail has now been updated to Vaadin 8, and Serialization implement to enable use in a clustered environment.
+Krail has now been updated to Vaadin 8, and Serialization implemented (though with some fixes still required) to enable use in a clustered environment.

 Vaadin Push is temporarily broken